patricklsamson/batch8-activities/README.md

 This [page](https://patricklsamson.github.io/batch8-activities/) is intended for presenting to you all the activities I completed throughout the duration of the Web Development Bootcamp with Avion School.

+Notes:
-Note: Contributions in this repository from Mar 25 - Apr 24 2021 were made by my [secondary account](https://github.com/slncdworks).
+- Contributions in this repository from Mar 25 - Apr 24 2021 were made by my [secondary account](https://github.com/slncdworks).
+- All activities or projects are responsive down to 320px.

 ---

 ## Front-End

+The HTML and CSS focused activities are starting from "Best Practice Page" up to "Product Landing Page" while JavaScript focused activities are starting from "Momentum App" up to "API - Final Project - Mental Health Awareness".

 ### Table of Contents: